puzzle/gitlab-ci-cd-training/content/en/docs/01/getting_started.md

 sectionnumber: 1
 ---

-In this lab we're going to show you some basics GitLab CI concpets and commands.
+In this lab we're going to show you some basic GitLab CI concepts and commands.

 For the lab we use the [example-spring-boot-helloworld](https://github.com/appuio/example-spring-boot-helloworld) Java project.
 We're going to show how to test, build and deploy this sample application within a GitLab CI pipeline.